instantiations/docker-examples-vast/README.md

 - Run Docker `build` and `run` commands

+## Next steps

+There are lots of areas of interest we would like to investigate and research.
+But a few possibilities are:

+- Make VA run with docker more images:
+  - A regular CentOS/RedHat/Fedora variant.
+  - Alipe Linux and Fedora Atomic
+- Try with [balenaOS](https://www.balena.io/os/) as a host OS and a [pigpio-ready image](https://github.com/lachatak/rpi-pigpio).
+This way we can also test the [VAST GPIO binding](http://vastgoodies.com/projects/Raspberry%2520Pi%2520Hardware%2520Interface)
+- Take a look to [portainer.io](https://www.portainer.io/) container for graphical management.
+- Use `docker-compose` and allow having N number of replicas (our VAST running images) running in the same node with a load balancer on front.
+- Experiment with `Docker Swarm` and `Kubernetes`

 ## Acknowledgments

 - Norbert Schlemmer for the work on getting the examples to work in Raspberry.